obsidian-tasks-group/obsidian-tasks/docs/queries/grouping.md

         - `6 EMPTY`

 {: .released }
-`group by status.name` and `group by status.name` were introduced in Tasks X.Y.Z.
+`group by status.name` and `group by status.type` were introduced in Tasks X.Y.Z.

 For more information, including adding your own customised statuses, see [Statuses]({{ site.baseurl }}{% link getting-started/statuses.md %}).